Harry-Wagener/DSE-220/README.md

 - Includes detailed conclusions

-2) Open the notebook inside Visual Studio Code
+#### 2) Open the notebook inside Visual Studio Code

 - Install the VS Code Python and Jupyter extensions.
-- Open the repository folder in VS Code, open `explore.ipynb`, and select the Python kernel that corresponds to your virtual environment (look for the `.venv` interpreter).
+- Open the repository folder in VS Code, open `EDA.ipynb`, and select the Python kernel that corresponds to your virtual environment (look for the `.venv` interpreter).
 - Run cells interactively from the notebook editor.

 Troubleshooting / tips